edevil/node-webapp-sample-js/README.md

 Experimental starter pack for Node.JS webapps

 ## TODO
-1. Move from koa-body -> koa-bodyparser.
-There can be only one.
 1. Rate limit login
 1. Redis session store / cache
 1. Database seeds